tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 > cd | Change Directory

-- `cd` is used to navigate your terminal files.
+- `cd` is used to navigate your terminals directory structure

 **\* Examples**